isomerpages/mlaw-corp/_about-us/4b-queries-under-other-law-related-agencies.md

 * divorce, nullity and judicial separation proceedings under Part X of the Women’s Charter

-* guardianship, custody, care and control of and access to children under the Guardianship of Infants Act and Part X of the Women’s Charter
+<p style="text-align: justify">* guardianship, custody, care and control of and access to children under the Guardianship of Infants Act and Part X of the Women’s Charter

 * division of matrimonial assets under Part X and section 59 of the Women’s Charter,